 Please watch the following 5-minute video.

-The video conveys one important message that Copenhagen's cycling haven was not designed and constructed overnight.
-Through many years of community mobilization efforts, the city now boasts some of the most extensive infrastructures for cyclists and most bicycle-friendly practices thanks to the consistency in prioritizing cyclists on the street.
+The video conveys one important message - that Copenhagen's cycling haven was not designed and constructed overnight.
+Through many years of community-led efforts, the city now boasts some of the most extensive infrastructures for cyclists and most bicycle-friendly practices thanks to the consistency in prioritizing cyclists on the street.

 In addition, cycling is considered as a basic skill in Copenhagen.
 Most children are taught to ride a bike at home and they can cycle by the time they start school.
 All this helps make cycling an ingrained part of Copenhagen’s culture and (re)establishes cycling as a social norm in Copenhagen.
 Given how strong this social norm is, it is easy to forget that this wasn’t always the case and that quite a lot of citizen effort was required to make Copenhagen what it is today.

 The fact that the citizens of Copenhagen achieved so much is encouraging to citizens of other cities who are interested in achieving similar results.
 While the car has become the dominant mode of transport in today’s society, one of the keys to the establishment of a new social norm is the integration of public and stakeholder engagement in creating an enabling environment for normalizing cycling as part the culture of the city.

 This simple procedure can be very effective in small communities, such as the homes we live in.
 But what about our home planet?
 Do the procedures work at larger scales?
-Big global environmental issues like climate change (module 9) and biodiversity loss (module 10) present very challenging collective action problems due to their massive scale.
+Big global environmental issues like climate change (Module 9) and biodiversity loss (Module 10) present very challenging collective action problems due to their massive scale.
 These issues involve billions of people across the entire planet.
 We simply cannot establish one single social norm for so many people!
-However, we can still use social norms to promote cooperative action, even if the social norms affect only a small portion of the relevant individuals.
+However, we can still use social norms to promote cooperation, even if the social norms affect only a small portion of the relevant individuals.